James Prinsep: Brahmi script philologist

 As a result of Prinsep's work as an editor of the Asiatic Society's journal, coins and copies of inscriptions were transmitted to him from all over India, to be deciphered, translated, and published.

-The first successful attempts at deciphering Brahmi were made in 1836 by Norwegian scholar Christian Lassen, who used the bilingual Greek-Brahmi coins of Indo-Greek kings Agathocles and Pantaleon to correctly identify several Brahmi letters.
-The task was then completed by Prinsep, who was able to identify the rest of the Brahmi characters, with the help of Alexander Cunningham.
+The decipherment of Brahmi became the focus of European scholarly attention in the early 19th century during East India Company rule in India, in particular in the Asiatic Society of Bengal in Calcutta.
+Brahmi was deciphered by Prinsep, who was then the secretary of the Society, in a series of scholarly articles published in the Society's journal between 1836 and 1838.
+His breakthroughs built on the epigraphic work of Christian Lassen, Edwin Norris, H. H. Wilson and Alexander Cunningham, among others.

-In a series of results that he published between 1836 and 1838 Prinsep was able to decipher the inscriptions on rock edicts found around India.
 The edicts in Brahmi script mentioned a King Devanampriya Piyadasi which Prinsep initially assumed was a Sri Lankan king.
 He was then able to associate this title with Ashoka on the basis of Pali script from Sri Lanka communicated to him by George Turnour.
 These scripts were found on the pillars at Delhi and Allahabad and on rock inscriptions from both sides of India, and also the Kharosthi script in the coins and inscriptions of the north-west.
 The idea of Corpus Inscriptionum Indicarum, a collection of Indian epigraphy, was first suggested by Prinsep and the work was formally begun by Sir Alexander Cunningham in 1877.
 His studies on inscriptions helped in the establishment of date of Indian dynasties based on references to Antiochus and other Greeks.

 Prinsep's research and writing were not confined to India.
 Prinsep also delved into the early history of Afghanistan, producing several works that touched on archaeological finds in that country.
 Many of the collections were sent by Alexander Burnes.
 After James Prinsep's death, his brother Henry Thoby Prinsep published in 1844 a volume exploring the numismatist's work on collections made from Afghanistan.

 Other pursuits

-A talented artist and draftsman, Prinsep made meticulous sketches of ancient monuments, astronomy, instruments, fossils and other subjects.
+A talented artist and craftsman, Prinsep made meticulous sketches of ancient monuments, astronomy, instruments, fossils and other subjects.
 He was also very interested in understanding weather.
 He designed a modified barometer that automatically compensated for temperature.
 He maintained meteorological registers, apart from supplying barometers to volunteers and graphically summarising the records of others.
 He conducted experiments on practical methods to prevent rusting of iron surfaces.